Somerset, Kentucky

 Somerset is a home rule-class city in and the county seat of Pulaski County, Kentucky, United States.
 As of the 2020 census, its population was 11,924.
+Somerset's micropolitan area population is 67,384; it comprises the entirety of Pulaski County.

 History

 Somerset was first settled in 1798 by Thomas Hansford and received its name from Somerset County, New Jersey, where some of the early settlers had formerly lived.
 Somerset became the Pulaski County seat in 1801, and was incorporated as a city in 1887.
-A Civil War battle was fought in January 1862 at Mill Springs (now "Nancy") about 8 mi west of Somerset, and a museum is at the site.
+The Civil War Battle of Mill Springs was fought in January 1862 at Logan's Crossroads (now "Nancy") about 8 mi west of Somerset, and a museum is at the site.
 A smaller battle was fought nearby at Dutton's Hill in 1863.
 In 1875 tracks for the Southern Railway were completed and Somerset saw a population growth and an increase in industry.
 In the late 1930s and early 1940s, library services were provided by the pack horse library.
 The completion of Lake Cumberland in 1950 transformed Somerset from a sleepy rural community into a recreation center.

 The Center for Rural Development in Somerset was established in 1996.
 It is a 501c(3) nonprofit organization that describes its mission as follows: "to provide leadership that stimulates innovative and sustainable economic development solutions and a better way of life for the citizens we serve."
 The center's programs and services focus on public safety, arts & culture, leadership, and technology.